What is a green web designer?

 More on green web design

 Green web design is such a huge topic, one blog post isn’t going to tell you all you need to know.
 So, here’s some more helpful information for you!
-You can follow Blue Raspberry Design on Instagram to learn more as we post helpful tips.
-And, you can check out this Intro to Green Graphic and Web Design webinar we did with Emma Fanning of Little Fox Design.
+You can follow Blue Raspberry Design on Instagram to learn more as I post helpful tips.
+And, you can check out this Intro to Green Graphic and Web Design webinar I did with Emma Fanning of Little Fox Design.

 Tools to use